-If you are an ordinary "shareholder of record," you may vote (a) at the AGM only if the Stay at Home Measures are relaxed or removed such that ordinary shareholders are allowed to attend the AGM or (b) by proxy.
+If you are an ordinary "shareholder of record," you may vote at the AGM or by proxy.
 We urge you to vote by proxy over the Internet or by mail or, if applicable, via the Proxymity platform, as instructed below to ensure your vote is counted.
-If the Stay at Home Measures are relaxed or removed such that ordinary shareholders are allowed to attend the AGM, you may still attend the AGM and vote in person during the AGM even if you have already voted by proxy.
+You may still attend the AGM and vote in person during the AGM even if you have already voted by proxy.

 You may appoint more than one proxy in relation to the AGM (provided that each proxy is appointed to exercise the rights attached to a different ordinary share(s)).
 To appoint more than one proxy, you should contact our registrar, Computershare.
 Such proxy need not be a shareholder of record but must attend the AGM to represent you for your vote to be counted.
-Please note, however, that if you do not appoint the Chairman of the AGM as your proxy, unless the Stay at Home Measures are relaxed or removed by the time of the AGM, your proxy will not be permitted to attend the AGM and vote on your behalf.
-We therefore urge all shareholders to appoint the Chairman of the AGM as their proxy.
+We encourage all shareholders to appoint the Chairman of the AGM as their proxy.